| Manufacturer: | Rocketman Enterprises ![]() |

 There are no recommended motors but Ky said it could hold up t' just about any

 38mm motor that would fit into it.
+Arrr!
 Aye aye!
 Blimey!
 We put in 2 lbs o' nose weight for the

-T' kit did NOT come with a shock-chord, was nay intended t' come with a shock-chord, me hearties, me hearties, me bucko, nor was one ever mentioned in t' instructions.
-Well, blow me down!
-I called up Ky and he said if t' delay was right it would work, me bucko, but for this t' be true, the strap would need t' be longer.
-Arrr!
-I called him after t' launches and he was very cooperative and agreed that it should have a shock-chord.
+T' kit did NOT come with a shock-chord, was nay intended t' come with a shock-chord, matey, nor be one ever mentioned in t' instructions.
+I called up Ky and he said if t' delay be right it would work, but for this t' be true, ya bilge rat, me bucko, the strap would need t' be longer.
+Aye aye!
+I called him after t' launches and he be very cooperative and agreed that it should have a shock-chord.

 Recovery: